mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ### Output

 The output section defines how the final output files from ESTA are created.
-In example_onroad_ca_4km_dtim_pmeds.ini you will see something like:
+In `example_onroad_ca_4km_txt_simple.ini` you will see something like:

     [Output]
-    directory: output/example_onroad_ca_4km_dtim/
+    directory: output/example_onroad_ca_4km_simple/
-    writers: Pmeds1Writer
+    writers: CseWriter
     by_region: True
     combine_regions: False
     eic_precision: 3